-2017 Consumer Confidence Report
+2024 Consumer Confidence Report

-Water System Name: OAK TRAIL ESTATES MUTUAL Report Date: April 2018 many constituents as required by state and federal regulations.
-This report shown of January 1 - December 31, 2017 and may include earlier monitoring data.
-Este informe contiene información nentienda bien. nuy importante sobre su agua potable.
-Tradúzcalo ó hable con alguien que Type of water source(s) in use: Our w vater source is three wells.
-Name & general location of source(s): These wells draw from the Santa Ynez Upland Basin.
+Water System Name: OAK TRAIL ESTATES MUTUAL Report Date: May 2025

+We test the drinking water quality for many constituents as required by state and federal regulations.
+This report shows the results of our monitoring for the period of January 1 - December 31, 2024 and may include earlier monitoring data.

+Este informe contiene información muy importante sobre su agua potable.
+Tradúzcalo ó hable con alguien que lo entienda bien.

+Type of water source(s) in use: Our water source is four wells.

+Name & general location of source(s):

+These wells draw from the Santa Ynez Upland Basin.
 Well #2 was constructed in 1976 to a depth of 680' of 8" steel and it produces 60 gpm.
 Well #5 was constructed in 2002 to a depth of 930' of 10" steel casing and produces 185 gpm.
 Well #6 was constructed in 2008 to 880' of 10" plastic and produces approximately 220 gpm.
 Well #7 was constructed in 2017 to 1050' of 12" pvc casing and produces 385 gpm.
 Water storage consists of seven 30,000 gallon underground brick cisterns totaling 210,000 gallons of storage.
 Telemetry consists of a radio system between wells 2, 5, and 6 and the cisterns.
-A pager alarm system for high and low cistern water levels with computer access is installed.
-Both main wells have automatic chlorinator systems.
-Drinking Water Source Assessment info Time and place of regularly scheduled be Call George Silva 805 686-9669 for the date ooard meetings for public participation: Approximately every two months
+An alarm system for high and low cistern water levels with computer access is installed.
+Main wells have automatic chlorinator systems.